webPT10/cs-sprint-challenge-hash-tables/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your answers beforehand.

 1. Hashing functions
+### a module that is used to return the hash value of an object

 2. Collision resolution
+### When two items hash to the same slot, there must be a systematic method for placing the second item in the hash table.

 3. Performance of basic hash table operations
+###

 4. Load factor
+### Is a measure of how full the hash table is allowed to get before its capacity is automatically increased

 5. Automatic resizing
+###

 6. Various use cases for hash tables
+### simpler to implement than search trees
+### sorting & searching

 We expect you to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.